GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

     <tr>
       <td>Test UA-CH with other anti-covert tracking techniques</td>
       <td>Guidance on how to test all Privacy Sandbox APIs and fingerprinting techniques proposed together in a holistic approach. </td>
-      <td>Our testing plan was designed in cooperation with the CMA in order to reflect the asynchronous timelines for developing some of the anti-fingerprinting measures as opposed to the rest of the Sandbox Proposals.
-It addresses the reality that some anti-fingerprinting measures will be fully-developed and ready for launch to General Availability only after third-party cookie deprecation. <br>
+      <td>Our testing plan was designed in order to reflect the asynchronous timelines for developing some of the anti-fingerprinting measures as opposed to the rest of the Sandbox Proposals.
+It addresses the reality that some anti-fingerprinting measures (i.e. Privacy Budget, IP Protection and Bounce Tracking Mitigations) will be fully-developed and ready for launch to General Availability only after third-party cookie deprecation. <br>
 <br>
 While those anti-fingerprinting measures will not be included in quantitative tests, they will be subject to qualitative assessment based on the facts available at the time of Standstill.</td>
     </tr>